 It is essential that when choosing a generator, you choose a generator that fits your needs appropriately.

-In fact, overloading your generator may result to your generator breaking down or some of your appliances damaged.
+In fact, overloading your generator may result to your generator breaking down or some of your appliances being damaged.

 If you choose a generator that is too big on the other hand, you will end up spending more on the buying cost, installation, and fuel and maintenance costs.